MortalityReporting/RavenDocs/docs/source/technicalManual/mdiApi.rst

 records that has death-location equals to either a, b, or c, then its search parameter in Parameters resource will be like below. ::

- “name”: "death-location",
+ "name”: "death-location",
- “valueString”: “a,b,c”
+ "valueString": "a,b,c"

 Please see the examples of search Parameters resource and its response.

 **Request**

 .. code-block:: json
-   :caption: POST [FHIRbaseURL]/Composition/$mdi-documents
+   :caption: POST [FHIRbaseURL]/Composition/$document

     {
        "resourceType":"Parameters",